Slow Cooker Turkey Stew

 Instructions

-- In a bowl whisk together the turkey broth, turkey gravy mix and seasonings.
+- Step 2: Mix the broth – In a medium bowl, whisk together the turkey broth, turkey gravy mix, poultry seasoning, garlic powder, and onion powder until smooth.

-- Cover and cook on high for 4 hours or low for 6 hours, until the veggies are tender.
+- Step 3: Pour and cook – Pour the broth mixture over the ingredients in the slow cooker.
+Cover and cook on high for 4 hours or low for 6 hours until the vegetables are tender.

 Notes